 The date, time and place of the Annual General Meeting or a Special General Meeting shall be notified to all members at their last known contact address at least 30 days prior to the Meeting.
 Each Annual General Meeting shall be held no later than fifteen (15) months after the previous Annual General Meeting.

-At the Annual General Meeting a National Executive and a National Committee shall be elected as provided in Rule 6.1.
+At the Annual General Meeting a National Executive and a Board shall be elected as provided in Rule 6.1.

-The National Committee is to ensure that the rules, aims and objectives of the Association as established are implemented.
+The Board is to ensure that the rules, aims and objectives of the Association as established are implemented.